Phalombe District

 Phalombe is a district in the Southern Region of Malawi.
 The capital is Phalombe.
 The district covers an area of 1,394 km.² and has a population of 231,990.
 Within the district is the Songwe Hill Rare Earth Project which has been identified as of strategic importance to the European Union.

+Phalombe district borders Mozambique and it is one of thirteen districts in the Southern region of Malawi.
+The district has a council which includes MPs, councillors from the district's wards and ex-officio members.

 Demographics

 At the time of the 2018 Census of Malawi, the distribution of the population of Phalombe District by ethnic group was as follows: